safal312/introToIM/finalProject/journal.md

 ## July 5:
 Finished most of the serial communication today.
 I am getting all the required values both in processing and arduino.
 The color of the RGB light changes as the background color of the visualizer changes in processing.
 I faced some issues while parsing the r, g, b integer values, but I figured it out at the end.
 All that's left now is to make changes in processing with the values that I'm getting from arduino right now.

+## July 6:
+I've finished implementing the sensor data in the processing sketch.
+The performance visualizer is ready.